Uniqueness of the fixed point of nonexpansive semidifferentiable maps: Application to nonexpansive self-maps of AM-spaces with unit

-and by a straightforward adaptation of the argument of the second part of the proof of Theorem~\ref{th-6.8}, we conclude that~\eqref{e-geom-additive} holds for some scalar $\lambda\in \R$. \typeout{DETAIL THE PROOF} \end{proof}
+and by a straightforward adaptation of the argument of the second part of the proof of Theorem~\ref{th-6.8}, we conclude that~\eqref{e-geom-additive} holds for some scalar $\lambda\in \R$. \end{proof}

 \begin{remark} One may have derived Corollary~\ref{cor-add} from Corollary~\ref{theo1} by using the Kakutani-Krein theorem and exp-log transformations as follows (see Section~\ref{am-spaces-def}).
-Let $\imath: X\to \continuous(K)$ (where $K$ is a compact set) $C=\continuous^+(K)$, $\Cint$ and $\log: \Cint \to \continuous(K)$ be defined as in Section~\ref{am-spaces-def}.
+Let $\imath: X\to \continuous(K)$ (where $K$ is a compact set), $C=\continuous^+(K)$, $\Cint$ and $\log: \Cint \to \continuous(K)$ be defined as in Section~\ref{am-spaces-def}.
 Denote $\jmath=\imath^{-1} \comp \log : \Cint\to X$.
 Then, $\jmath^{-1}=\exp\comp \imath$, where $\exp=\log^{-1}$.
-To a map $F:X\to X$, one associate the map $f:\Cint \to \Cint$, $f= \jmath^{-1} \comp F \comp \jmath$.
+To a map $F:X\to X$, one associates the map $f:\Cint \to \Cint$, $f= \jmath^{-1} \comp F \comp \jmath$.
 Any additive property (homogeneity, subhomogeneity, order preserving property) of $F$ is transformed into its multiplicative version for $f$.
 Moreover, since $\imath$ is an isometry, $F$ is Lipschitz continuous for the norm of $X$ if, and only if, $f$ is Lipschitz continuous for the Thompson metric of $C$ and this implies that $f$ is locally Lipschitz continuous for the sup-norm of $\continuous(K)$.
 Hence, the differentiability of the $\exp$, $\log$, $\imath$ and $\imath^{-1}$ transformations, implies, from Lemma~\ref{lemma-chain}, that, when $F$ is Lipschitz continuous, the semidifferentiability of $f$ is equivalent to that of $F$.
-This allows us to derive Corollary~\ref{cor-add} from Corollary~\ref{theo1}.
+This allows us to derive Corollary~\ref{cor-add} from Corollary~\ref{theo1}, since in this case $F$ is nonexpansive (by Lemma~\ref{lemma-nonexpan-add}), hence Lipschitz continuous with respect to $\|\cdot\|$.
 However, in order to derive Corollary~\ref{cor-804} from Theorem~\ref{theo01}, and Corollary~\ref{cor-addnew} from Theorem~\ref{th-6.8} one should have generalized first Theorem~\ref{theo01} and Theorem~\ref{th-6.8} to the case where $\psi$ is a nonlinear order preserving homogeneous map from $\Cint$ to $\R^+$ (the linearity of $\psi$ is not preserved by taking ``log-glasses''). \end{remark}

-\subsection{An example of stochastic game}
+\section{An example of stochastic game}

 As a simple illustration of the present results, consider the following zero-sum two player game, which may be thought of as a variant (with additive rewards) of the Richman games~\cite{loeb} or of the stochastic tug-of-war games~\cite{peres} arising in the discretization of the infinity Laplacian~\cite{oberman}.